racket/rhombus/enforestation/0000-enforestation.md

 into Racket terms.
-In particular, this proposal addresses the problem of parsing a mixture of operators and other terms within a group, allowing the definition of infix and prefix operators for expression and pattern-matching (i.e., binding) positions.
+In particular, this proposal addresses the problem of parsing a mixture of operators and other terms within a group, allowing the definition of infix and prefix operators for expression and binding positions.
 The handling of operators is directly based on Honu, but with several refinements—including a framework for relative and non-transitive operator precedence that is more like Fortress than Honu.

-Although this proposal does not specify definition forms, we assume some way of binding an identifier or operator to a compile-time entity, such as a macro transformer.
-We also assume that bindings can be local, so that delaying the expansion of nested groups is useful while compile-time bindings are created by surrounding terms.
+Although this proposal does not specify definition forms, we assume some way of mapping an identifier or operator to a compile-time entity, such as a macro transformer.
+(Throughout this proposal, we use “mapping” to refer to this binding in the sense of `define-syntax`, as opposed to binding positions in a language that is built with the Rhombus expander.)
+We also assume that mappings can be local, so that delaying the expansion of nested groups is useful while compile-time mappings are created by surrounding terms.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation